San Jacinto Staff

 Listed alphabetically, by first name.

-San Jacinto Fireflies Teacher
+San Jacinto Leaping Frogs Teacher (Pre-K)

-San Jacinto Rainbows Teacher
+San Jacinto Rainbows Teacher (Threes and Fours)

 Favorite Children’s Books: I Love You Because You’re You by Liza Baker and David Mcphail, and We’re Different, We’re the Same by Bobbi Kates and Joe Mathieu

 Ella has been with us since 1996, and has worked in the child care field since 1981.
 She got her start in the field by babysitting nephews, nieces, and siblings, and went on to earn a child development associate credential.

 As an active member of the Austin Association for the Education of Young Children, Ella is committed to current issues in child development.
 She is also a card-playing enthusiast who belongs to the Austin Bid Whist Club, and enjoys traveling, gardening, and decorating her home.

 Favorite book: I love you forever by Robery Munsch and Sheila McGraw

 Erica was born and raised in Laredo, TX.
 She moved to Austin after spending most of her childhood summers with family.
 She has been working with children for 8 years, and has been with UTCDC since 2010.
 Erica's favorite age group is two to three year olds because of the growth and development they display throughout the time they are enrolled in her classroom.

 Erica is currently attending Austin Community College to study child development.
 In her spare time, Erica enjoys spending time with family and friends, traveling, and listening to live music.